epicsdeb/synapps/mdautils/README.txt

 gcc), make, and ar (if the library is to be made).
 C99 compatiblity is needed only so far as <stdint.h>.
-MDA Utilities have been successfully compiled on Linux, Solaris, and Mac OS X, while it can also be compiled on Windows using MinGW.
+MDA Utilities have been successfully compiled on Linux, Solaris, and Mac OS X, while it can also be compiled on Windows (I use MinGW).

 The only extra library requirement is access to the standard XDR routines.
 With Linux and Mac OS X, they're part of the standard C